nucypher/nucypher/docs/source/architecture/sub_stakes.rst

     A staker prolongs sub-stake for 2 additional periods up to 7:
 		- Before:
-			* 1st sub-stake = 900 tokens for 5 periods
+			* 1st sub-stake = 900 tokens with locking duration of 5 periods
 		- After:
-			* 1st sub-stake = 900 tokens for 7 periods
+			* 1st sub-stake = 900 tokens with locking duration of 7 periods

     .. aafig::
         :proportional: